PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Who's hogging all the resources?

 Your job priority is in part determined by the cluster usage of other members of your Slurm group over the past 30 days.
-The command below can be used to see usage by user:
+The function below can be used to see usage by user:

 ```bash
 hog() {